 In 2006, we issued \$200 of dealer remarketable securities that have a final maturity in 2016.
 The remarketing provisions of these debt instruments require that each year the securities either be remarketed by the dealer or repaid.
-In both 2011 and 2012, the dealer exercised its option to remarket the securities for another year, and remarketed the securities to third parties.
-At December 31, 2012, the fair value of the dealer's option to remarket the securities each year through 2016 is estimated to be \$21.
-We would be obligated to pay the dealer the fair value of its option in the event the securities are not remarketed for any reason other than the dealer's election not to remarket or the failure of the dealer to successfully remarket the securities if the conditions to a remarketing are satisfied.
-We do not expect this contingency to materialize.
+In both 2012 and 2013, the dealer exercised its option to remarket the securities for another year, and remarketed the securities to third parties.

 We maintain a \$1.5 billion revolving credit facility, scheduled to expire in October 2016, as well as the option to increase this facility by an additional \$500.
 This facility, currently unused, supports our commercial paper program and would provide liquidity in the event our access to the commercial paper market is unavailable for any reason.
-We had an additional \$500 facility that expired pursuant to its terms in October 2012.